Naveen-Attri/British-Auction-in-RFQ-System/README.md

 ---

-## 🤝 Contributing Guidelines
+## Contributing Guidelines

-1. **Fork** the repository
+1. **Fork** the repository.
 2. **Create a feature branch:** `git checkout -b feature/your-feature-name`
 3. **Commit** with clear messages: `git commit -m "feat: add email notification on auction close"`
 4. **Push** to your fork: `git push origin feature/your-feature-name`
-5. **Open a Pull Request** with a description of the change
+5. **Open a Pull Request** with a brief description of the change.

 ### Code Style
-- Use `camelCase` for variables and functions
+- Use `camelCase` for variables and functions.
-- Keep controllers thin — business logic belongs in `services/`
+- Keep controllers thin — business logic belongs in `services/`.
-- All socket emissions go through `bid.service.js` or `auction.service.js`
+- All socket emissions go through `bid.service.js` or `auction.service.js`.
-- CSS changes go in `index.css` using the existing design token variables
+- CSS changes go in `index.css` using the existing design token variables.

 ---

-## 📄 License
+## License

 This project is licensed under the **MIT License**.